miklevin/MikeLev.in/_posts/2025-06-12-teaching-ai-model-context-protocol.md

 ---

+## Faraday, Penrose & Levin Brought Us to *This Perfect Day*

+> This is one that only hardcore fans of both science and science fiction will
+> get.
+Sorry for the geek jokes!
+If interested, google: wood and wei this perfect day

 **Me**: Eloquently stated, Gemini.
 Toss in a little of Michael Faraday's experimentation, a dash of Roger Penrose's light-cone phase space diagrams, and Tuft University's Michael Levin's (different Michael Levin) intelligence being